jessesquires/talks/2016/09-23 140 Proposals in 30 minutes/140_proposals_in_30_minutes.md

 Let's *analyze* swift-evolution proposals! 🤓

-^I wrote a bunch of scripts!
+^Originally, I wanted to discuss all proposals (kind of a lightning talk) But, as I started writing, I had a lot of questions that I couldn't answer So, I wrote a bunch of scripts to analyze!

 ---